oliverjam/site-redesign/src/pages/2016-11-16-ken-burns-hero-image/index.md

 The images are positioned absolutely within the container with a minimum width and height of 100%, ensuring they fill the container at any aspect ratio.
 This means the image will crop when the window is resized, so consider using the [picture element] to specify different image files at different window widths.

 Each image has a different corner set as its transform-origin.
-This is so we can apply the same CSS animation later on but have each image look as if it's moving in a different direction.
+This is so we can apply the same <abbr>CSS</abbr> animation later on but have each image look as if it's moving in a different direction.

 We also set the opacity to 0, allowing our animation to fade the pictures in, and we tell the browser to expect these elements to change opacity and transform (using the new [will-change] property).
-This can help with performance and is an official version of the old transform3d hack to force GPU rendering.
+This can help with performance and is an official version of the old transform3d hack to force <abbr title="graphics processing unit">GPU</abbr> rendering.

 ### Animation